 However, in that case, it can't be called a California roll anymore but the maki sushi tastes great too!

 To make it vegetarian skip the seafood together or add other ingredients such as mango, shiitake mushrooms, fresh spinach, carrot sticks, bell pepper, and teriyaki cooked tofu.

-For spicy California roll, use spicy Japanese mayonnaise.
+For spicy California rolls, use spicy Japanese mayonnaise.
 Just add some sriracha or other hot sauce to your mayo mix and use that in your sushi.

-Garnish with fish roe for taste and aethetics.
-Japanese like to garnish with a square folded japanese omelette too.
+Garnish with fish roe for taste and aesthetics.
+Japanese like to garnish with a square folded Japanese omelet too.

 Serve up with soy sauce, wasabi paste.
 Those two are mixed together and used as a dipping sauce.

 With or instead of soy sauce, you can opt for a citrus ponzu sauce.